Table of Contents

 - Medical detox.
 The first step in recovery is a medically supervised detox and withdrawal period.
 This will allow the individual to rid the body of the ethyl alcohol while under the close supervision of an expert detox team.
 Alcohol detox can be unpredictable, so for this reason detox and withdrawal should be monitored by a detox professional.

 - Cognitive behavioral therapy.
-CBT can help modify irrational thinking that is common with individuals with ADD.
-These irrational thoughts may include may include black-or-white thinking, catastrophic thinking, personalization, and an over-emphasis on negative thoughts.
+CBT can help modify irrational thinking which is common among individuals with ADD.
+These irrational thoughts may include black-or-white thinking, catastrophic thinking, personalization, and an over-emphasis on negative thoughts.
 By making adjustments in the cognitive thought process, the negative behaviors are reduced.
 CBT can also help the individual respond differently to triggers that formerly resulted in alcohol misuse.

 - Group therapy.
 Small group settings led by a therapist can help encourage participants to share their experiences and personal stories, which can engender mutual peer support while in treatment.

 - Medication.
 Pharmacotherapy is typically part of the treatment plan for managing symptoms of ADD.
-The medications for adults with ADD may include Adderall, Vivanse, Focalin, Dexedrine, Concerta or Ritalin.
+The medications for adults with ADD may include Adderall, Vyvanse, Focalin, Dexedrine, Concerta, or Ritalin.
 Non-stimulant medications include Intuniv, Kapvay, and Strattera.

 - Addiction education.
 Learning about the impact of alcohol on brain chemistry and structure can be a deterrent to relapse, and includes guiding the individual with relapse prevention strategies and new coping skills.

 - Holistic therapies.
 Learning effective methods to enhance relaxation can benefit both of these disorders.
 These activities might include deep breathing exercises, meditation, yoga, and massage therapy.